That We Love

 For best sound quality, remember to click the little cog icon at the bottom-right of the YouTube window and choose the highest available quality setting that your computer & internet connection can handle for each video.

-[BTW: Of course we do understand that the process of uploading stuff to YouTube adds digital compression, but somehow the quality pushes through anyway.
+[BTW: Of course we do understand that the process of uploading stuff to YouTube adds digital compression, but somehow the quality of well-recorded stuff pushes through anyway.